Kellie Carter Jackson, Ph.D.

 Carter Jackson loves a good podcast and her Radiotopia family!
 She is Executive Producer and Host of the award winning “You Get a Podcast!
 The Study of the Queen of Talk,” formerly known as “Oprahdemics” with co-host Leah Wright Rigueur and a co-host on the podcast, “This Day in Political Esoteric History” with Jody Avirgan and Nicole Hemmer.

-Carter Jackson serves as a Historian-in-Residence for the Museum of African American History in Boston and is commissioner for the Massachusetts Historical Commission.
-Her next book, We Refuse: A Forceful History of Black Resistance will be out in June 2024 with Seal Press/Basic Books.
+Carter Jackson served as a Historian-in-Residence for the Museum of African American History in Boston from 2021-2024 and is commissioner for the Massachusetts Historical Commission.
 Her next book project is entitled, Losing Laroche: The Story of the Only Black Passenger on the Titanic, which traces the story of Joseph Laroche and examines the possibilities and limitations of black travel in the Titanic moment.

 Carter Jackson represented by the indefatigable Tanya McKinnon and her team at McKinnon Literary.
 She currently resides outside of Boston with her husband and three children.